 For further information: http://club-iriv-paris.blogspot.fr/

-The fourth promotion of the action (2017) Success at school thanks to a volunteering is implemented with a meeting of information offered the 30th of September 2016 together with the two new tutors, former participants of the promotion 2015 who will work with new students coming from the College Blaise Pascal.
-The promotion 2017 is supported by the Opera of Massy which will welcome the students from November 2016 to May 2017.
+The fourth promotion of the action (2017) Volunteering to enhance success at school is implemented with a meeting of information offered the 30th of September 2016 together with the two new tutors, former participants of the promotion 2015 who will work with new students coming from the College Blaise Pascal.
+The promotion 2017 is supported by the Opera of Massy which will welcome the students.

 For further information on the action : http://sas-essonne.blogspot.fr/